isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 <p><strong>Shu</strong>
 <br>Actually, yes.
 It’s actually a fairly common thing.
 I don’t know if you’ve
-read the newspaper articles recently, but I think in August [2023], the British Museum alone mentioned more than 1300 artifacts stolen recently.
+read the newspaper articles recently, but I think in August [2023], the British Museum alone mentioned more than 1300 artefacts stolen recently.
 It’s fairly common, often surprisingly related to the either crime syndicates, or sometimes terrorist funding.
 So these are, you know, issues that plague us all.
 But if you want to know a good book about this particular issue,